Volunteers celebrate completion of tracklaying

 and development of the woodland in Churwell, including Clark Springs Wood and Jappa & Daffil Woods, for the benefit of local residents, on behalf of Leeds City Council.
 In order to encourage the recreational use and further enjoyment of the woods, the

 railway opened to the public at Easter 2014.
-The railway runs on two Saturday afternoons a month (April - October) and on special event days in conjunction with other woodland activities.
+The railway generally runs on two alternate Saturday afternoons a month, April to October, and on special event days in conjunction with other CEV-organised woodland events.

 Let's Build a Railway!

 In conversation one day with Steve Hunter, the 'prime mover' of this excellent band of volunteers,